A method for bounding oscillatory integrals in terms of non-oscillatory integrals

 \begin{theorem} Suppose $f$ is a $C^3$ function $[a,b]$ such that $\{x \in [a,b]: f'''(x) = 0\}$ is finite.
 Suppose $\phi(x)$ is a $C^1$ function on $[a,b]$.
 Let $J$ denote the $($finite$)$ set of points $x$ in $[a,b]$ for which $f'(x) \neq 0$ and for which either $x = a$, $x = b$, $f''(x) = 0$, or $f'''(x) = 0$.
 Then there is a uniform constant $B$ such that

 \end{theorem} Although the conclusion of Theorem 1.2 is weaker than that of Theorem 1.1, it can still provide relevant information.
-Suppose we replace $f(x)$ by $\lambda f(x)$ in $(1.7)$, where $\lambda$ is a real parameter.
-Then $(1.7)$ becomes
+Suppose we replace $f(x)$ by $\lambda f(x)$ in $(1.5)$, where $\lambda$ is a real parameter.
+Then $(1.5)$ becomes

-Note that if the decay rate of the integral term in $(1.8)$ is slower than $|\lambda|^{-1}$ as $|\lambda| \rightarrow \infty$, as is often the case, then the additional terms on the right will not affect the overall decay rate.
-Thus $(1.8)$ still provides useful information in this sense.
+Note that if the decay rate of the integral term in $(1.6)$ is slower than $|\lambda|^{-1}$ as $|\lambda| \rightarrow \infty$, as is often the case, then the additional terms on the right will not affect the overall decay rate.